Light rail: Floor height

+Low floor light-rail vehicles on the Sydney Light Rail system.

 Low-floor LRVs have the advantage of a low-floor design, allowing them to load passengers directly from low-rise platforms that can be little more than raised curbs.
 High-floor light rail systems also exist, featuring larger stations.

 Speed and stop frequency

 Reference speed from major light rail systems, including station stop time, is shown below.